 Our history hangs on the walls of Westminster's narthex in the banners from our Confessions.
-It hangs in the banner printed on your bulletin today, representing the Theological Declaration of Barmen, issued in 1934 by church leaders in Germany to strengthen Christian resistance to the Nazi party and its takeover of the church.
+It hangs in the banner representing the Theological Declaration of Barmen, issued in 1934 by church leaders in Germany to strengthen Christian resistance to the Nazi party and its takeover of the church.
 While other Christians exalted in white supremacy, nationalism, and the rule of Hitler as God's will, these Christians of the Barmen Declaration-our ancestors-stood against the tide, boldly declaring that Christ alone is Lord.
 They stood against idolatry and hate, at the risk of their own lives.

-So when you go from this place today, when you speak truth to power, when you demand justice for the marginalized, when you forgive your enemy, when you declare that it is not OK for the wellbeing of some to be contingent upon the deprivation of others, when you declare Jesus Christ, crucified and resurrected, and when they ask you, "Who are you?
+So when you go out from worship today, when you speak truth to power, when you demand justice for the marginalized, when you forgive your enemy and love the ones the world calls unlovable, when you declare that it is not OK for the wellbeing of some to be contingent upon the deprivation of others, when you declare Jesus Christ, crucified and resurrected, and when they ask you, "Who are you?
 Who are you to demand such things?
 Who are you to question how things are done?"...
 You tell them that you are a Christian.

 You are a child of the God of your fathers and mothers, the God of Abraham, the God of Isaac, the God of Jacob, and the God who said that we would find her among the poor, the incarcerated, and the outcast.
+You are a disciple of the One who freed us by his love.
 Remember who you are.
 You are Moses, called to set God's people free.